 4. Drug Induced Lupus-The name says it all.
 It is a type of Lupus that is caused by drugs or medications.

 Those are the four kinds of Lupus, which is part of the diseases that cause hair loss.
 Lupus makes the hair on the scalp thin, although only a few loose large amounts of hair.
+For a more complete understanding about Lupus, go to the article Lupus and Hair Loss.

 In the case of Discoid Lupus, it forms discs with a rash, which not only causes the hair to be lost in those areas, but if it is not treated in time, scars are formed in which the hair will not grow back.